monotech/MOS_CPU_Replacer/README.md

 It may struggle to fit inside a C116 or Plus/4 due to height, so for these machines you should solder the 6502 directly to the module's PCB, or the module directly to the C116 or Plus/4 motherboard.
 For C16, height is not a problem.

+It is tested to fit next to a PLA20V8 replacement in a 250407 board.
+Other oversized replacement boards may interfere and require installing the module in an extra socket to raise it up.

 Status as of Rev1:
 -